tormjens/Meet-My-Team/README.txt

 4. Responsive Modal that displays each team member's information

 == Changelog ==

+= 1.1.1 =
+* Fixed bug that did not include the css and js

 = 1.1 =
 * New Features: More shortcodes are now available!